helm/charts/stable/datadog/README.md

 ### DaemonSet and Deployment
 By default installs Datadog agent inside a DaemonSet.
 You may also use Datadog agent inside a Deployment, if you want to collect Kubernetes API events or send custom metrics to DogStatsD endpoint.

+### Secret
+By default, this Chart creates a Secret and puts an API key in that Secret.
+However, you can use manually created secret by setting `datadog.apiKeyExistingSecret` value.

 ### confd and checksd